smithse4/08-Portfolio/README.md

 ## Requirements

-* Updated portfolio featuring project 1 and two exemplary homework assignments.
+* Updated portfolio featuring projects 1 and 2 and at least four exemplary homework assignments.

-* Update GitHub profile with pinned repositories featuring project 1 and two exemplary assignments.
+* Update GitHub profile with pinned repositories featuring projects 1 and 2 and four exemplary assignments.

 * Updated resume